 One of the tastiest kinds of beef today is Wagyu, well-known for its buttery, melt-in-your-mouth taste, everybody can’t say no to this piece of meat.
 With such delicious flavor comes a hefty price; indeed, something as good as this doesn’t come cheap.
-If you’re wondering why is wagyu beef so expensive, then you’ve come to the right page.
+If you’re wondering why is wagyu beef so high-priced, then you’ve come to the right page.

-It All Comes Down to Breeding
+It All Comes Down to Wagyu Breeding

 Wagyu comes from cows, but not just any kind of cows.
 It’s a different breed that comes with a marbling gene, which is a unique DNA component.
 This gene needs to be activated; for that to happen, the cow must be raised in a stress-free environment.
 Each cattle is given individual care to ensure a happy and easy lifestyle.
 Moreover, these cows have a strict diet to ensure high muscle quality; thus producing delicious meat.